 The tool now confirms that Android 4.4 KitKat will be coming to the Moto X along with the DROID Mini, Ultra, and Maxx.

 Of course, the site mentions nothing about a timeline, but does have the option to sign up for email alerts for when the updates do become available.
 Read More

 The new Verizon DROID devices announced last week had been thoroughly leaked before the event, but one thing nobody expected was Motorola's new X8 mobile computing platform.
 The Google subsidiary was intentionally vague when discussing the chip, leaving us scratching our heads.
 Now Motorola has opened up about the hardware powering those DROIDs, and maybe the Moto X, which will be announced tomorrow.

 We already knew the X8 was based on a dual-core Qualcomm Snapdragon S4 Pro.
+However, the X8 isn't a processor – it's not even a single system-on-a-chip.
+The Snapdragon serves as the SoC, with the new Motorola "contextual computing" and "natural language" processors nearby.
 Read More

 We have less than half a day left before the big Verizon triple-threat reveal of the new 2013 DROID family in New York City and San Francisco.
 The DROID Mini, DROID Ultra, and DROID MAXX should be worthy follow-ups to last year's DROID RAZR M, DROID RAZR HD, and DROID RAZR MAXX HD.
 In this post, I'm not going to talk about processor specs, RAM, or internal storage.
 Instead, I wanted to provide reliable information about these phones' batteries, along with the confirmations of wireless charging support built right into them.
+As a bonus, NFC and Wi-Fi details are also presented.
 Read More